Noodle: Europe

 In the 1st century BCE, Horace wrote of fried sheets of dough called lagana.
 However, the cooking method does not correspond to the current definition of either a fresh or dry pasta product.

 Italy

-The first concrete information on pasta products in Italy dates back to the Etruscan civilization, the Testaroli.
-The first noodles will only appear much later, in the 10th or 11th centuries, and there is a popular legend about Marco Polo bringing the first pasta back from China.
-Modern historians do not give much credibility to the story and rather believe the first noodles were imported earlier from the Arabs, in a form called rishta.
-Pasta has taken on a variety of shapes, often based on regional specializations.
+Some Italian writers argued that pasta in Italy dates back to fourth century BC in the Etruscan civilization.
+However modern historians dispute this claim and believe the first noodles were imported much later from the Arabs during the Middle Ages.
+Jeffrey Steingarten asserts that Moors had introduced pasta in the Emirate of Sicily in the 9th century.
+Historian Gil Marks documented in Encyclopedia of Jewish Food that pasta had subsequently spread from Sicily to mainland Italy sometime after the tenth century.
+Likewise, food historians Françoise Sabban and Massimo Montanari noted in Pasta: The Story of a Universal Food that the first noodles to appear in Italy occurred in the 10th or 11th centuries.

+There is a legend about Marco Polo bringing the first pasta back from China however this is considered a myth by many historians.
+By the time Marco Polo has traveled to China during the Yuan dynasty in the late 13th century, pasta-like foods had already been well established in Italy.

 Germany

 In Germany, documents dating from 1725 mention Spätzle.
 Medieval illustrations are believed to place this noodle at an even earlier date.

 Armenia

 An Armenian variety of noodle, Arishta, is prepared from wheat, water and salt.
 It is thick and is usually eaten with matzoon, clarified butter and garlic.